-Complimentary soft drinks courtesy UCD Department of Math and Physical Sciences
+Complimentary soft drinks courtesy of the UCD College of Letters and Science

 Each month, Professor Jared Shaw with the UC Davis Department of Chemistry hosts the Davis Science Café, featuring scientists who are studying some of today’s cutting edge topics.
-This month’s speaker is Dr. Ruihong Zhang, a professor in the UC Davis Department of Biological and Agricultural Engineering who studies the treatment of agricultural and food wastes for pollution prevention and resource utilization.
-Let no fun opportunity go to waste — invite a friend, and get here early to grab a seat at the G Street Wunderbar.
+This month’s guest is Professor Keith Baar from the UC Davis Department of Neurobiology, Physiology and Behavior who studies how fitness contributes to musculoskeletal development on the molecular level.
+Invite a friend, and get here early to grab a seat at G. Street Wunderbar.
 Let’s drink to science!

 “Hungry, thirsty giants: light and water availability in California trees”

 Sacramento Science Distilled

 Streets Pub and Grub